fernandofranca/launchpod/README.md

 ## Configuration file reference

-A configuration can be specified as follows: `node launchpod your-app your-config-file`
+A configuration can be specified as follows: `node node_modules/launchpod your-app your-config-file`

 Config files are simple JSON files.